+Tones

-Tones: H L Η L Н L Η H Μ
+Н L Η L Н L Н Н М

-N.1: 0 1 1 2 2 3 3 0 1
+N. 1 0 1 1 2 2 3 3 0 1

-N.2: 0 0 1 1 2 2 3 0 1
+N. 2 0 0 1 1 2 2 3 0 1

-N.3: 0 1 2 3 4 5 6 0 1
+N. 3 0 1 2 3 4 5 6 0 1

-The first two are traditional "downstep equals downdrift" theories, differing in whether the lowering occurs on the L tone or on the H tone.
-Phonologists who have explicitly considered the issue have generally opted for N.1 (e.g. [1, 7]).
-The last idea (labelled N.3) is an example of a way of counting that makes a downdrift worth two downsteps it says, basically, that N counts the distinct (in the OCP sense) tones in the string.
+for N. 1 [Clark, 1990; Goldsmith, 1976].
+The last idea (labelled N. 3) is an example of a way of counting that makes a downdrift worth two downsteps - it says, basically, that N counts the distinct (in the OCP sense) tones in the string.
 As far as we know, it has not previously been suggested.

-Note that all three of these ways of counting N predict that H and L tones "see" downdrift in the same way.
+Note that all three of these ways of counting N predict that H and L tones 'see' downdrift in the same way.
 They differ in the predictions they make about the relationship between downdrift and downstep, and the specific relationship between H and L tones (although the last point can only be explored given independent constraints on the functional form of the model, and on the other model parameters).
-Production scaling experiments, like those discussed in this paper, offer a good opportunity to compare such hypotheses in a quantitative way.
+Production scaling experiments, like those discussed in this article, offer a good opportunity to compare such hypotheses in a quantitative way.
 Space does not permit a consideration of this comparison here, but it represents an interesting example of how phonetic evidence can be brought to bear on what has been taken to be a phonological issue.

-As we noted earlier, there are several different ideas in the literature about the nature of downstep (i.e. "mid" tone) in Igbo.
-Some authors treat downstep as a case of downdrift in which the L tone between two H tones is "floating" (i.e. unassociated with any segmental material), and as a result is not realized phonetically except by virtue of causing the H tone that follows to be lowered.
-Others argue against this treatment, and suggest that the "mid" tone is either a third phonological category, or else simply an independent H tone, which is interpreted phonetically at a lower pitch value than the H tone that precedes.
-This point of view (suggested notably in Clark ([1]) is represented graphically in figure 8:
+As we noted earlier, there are several different ideas in the literature about the nature of downstep (i. e. 'mid' tone) in Igbo.
+Some authors treat downstep as a case of downdrift in which the L tone between two H tones is 'floating' (i. e. unassociated with any segmental material), and as a result is not realized phonetically except by virtue of causing the H tone that follows to be lowered.
+Others argue against this treatment and suggest that the 'mid' tone is either a third phonological category, or else simply an independent H tone, which is interpreted phonetically at a lower pitch value than the H tone that precedes.
+This point of view [suggested notably in Clark, 1990] is represented graphically in figure 8.